Abnormal Heart Rate Readings During Exercise

 1. Remove the transmitter from your chest and use the exercise equipment as you would normally.

-3. Put the transmitter back on your chest and keep the running computer in this interference-free area as much as possible.
+3. Put the transmitter back on your chest and keep the training computer in this interference-free area as much as possible.

-If the monitor still does not work with the exercise equipment, it may be electrically too noisy for wireless heart rate measurement.
+If the training computer still does not work with the exercise equipment, it may be electrically too noisy for wireless heart rate measurement.

-4. The distance between the transmitter and the unit is too great
+The distance between the 5 kHz transmitter and the unit is too long

-The maximum transmission range between the transmitter and the unit is 1 meter (3 ft).
-If the distance is greater, the unit may not get all the signals sent from the transmitter.
+The maximum transmission range between the transmitter and the unit is one meter/ 3 ft.
+If the distance is longer, the unit may not receive all the heart rate signals sent from the transmitter.
 In cases where the transmission range is at it is extremes, for example rowing or biking where the unit is not attached to the wrist, the unit may display the same heart rate for a long time.
-To avoid this, keep the distance within 1 meter.
+To avoid this, keep the distance within one meter/ 3 ft.

-5. Signals from more than one Polar Transmitter within 1 meter transmission range
+Signals from more than one 5 kHz Polar transmitter

-In cases where there are more than one transmitter nearer than 1 meter, and you are using the non-coded transmitter, your unit can pick up the signal from all transmitters within the range.
-This can result abnormal high readings.
+When you are using a T31 non-coded transmitter and there are more than one 5kHz Polar transmitters nearer than 1 meter, your unit can pick up the heart rate signal from any of the transmitters within the one meter/ 3 feet range.
 Even if the other transmitter is coded, and yours is non-coded, your unit may still give an inaccurate reading.
 To avoid signal crosstalk, keep the distance to the other transmitters.

 The coded transmitter and unit system does not pick up the signal from other heart rate monitors.
-In case of false readings with a coded transmitter and unit, check if the code has been locked.
-After a successful code search, a frame will appear around the heart symbol on the display (apart from Polar FT40, FT60 and FT80 display).
-If the frames around the heart cannot be seen start the measurement again and check that you are not near other heart rate monitor users, because they may interfere the code search.
+In case of false readings with coded transmitter and unit, check if the code has been locked.
+After a successful code search in the beginning of the exercise, a frame will appear around the heart symbol on the display (apart from Polar FT40, FT60 and FT80 display).
+If the frames around the heart cannot be seen start the measurement again and check that you are not near other heart rate monitor users, because they may interfere code searching.
 Also, high voltage power lines, televisions, mobile phones and other sources of electromagnetic disturbance may interfere with the code search, as well as keeping the unit too close to the transmitter.

-Polar FT40, FT60 and FT80 Training Computers do not show a frame around the heart symbol because, unlike other 5kHz-compatible Training Computers, they can only accept coded heart rate signals and therefore no distinction between coded or uncoded transmission is needed.
+Polar FT40, FT60 and FT80 training computers do not show a frame around the heart symbol because, unlike other 5kHz-compatible training computers, they can only accept coded heart rate signals and therefore no distinction between coded or non-coded transmission is needed.

 If the humidity of the air is low, or you are exercising in windy conditions (for example high-speed road racing), a fluttering shirt may rub the transmitter and generate static electricity.
 This causes additional signals, especially if the contact between skin and transmitter is poor.
 To avoid this:

-6.1.
-Moisten the electrodes before use, or use the conductive lotion or gel
+1. Moisten the electrodes before use, or if you have T31/T31C transmitter you can use conductive lotion or gel

-The estimated average battery life of the Polar WearLink31 and WearLink W.I.N.D Transmitters is 2 years and other transmitters 2500 hours of use.
 If the battery of the transmitter is running low, the transmission range decreases and may cause errors similar to the ones listed above in this document.
+The estimated average battery lifetime of WearLink transmitters can be found from the corresponding user manual.
+The average battery lifetime of T31/T31C transmitters is 2500 hours of use.